Lay Chaplaincy Resources for Congregations

 Lay chaplaincy is an important outreach program of the Canadian Unitarian Council and of the lay chaplain’s congregation.
 Lay chaplains represent Unitarian Universalism and their congregation in the wider community.
 They are expected to serve in a manner that celebrates and dignifies the special occasions they commemorate, adding spiritual depth to the lives of individuals and communities.
 They should always interact with the wider community in a professional manner, and be able to articulate and model Unitarian Universalist principles and practice.

-It is therefore important for a congregation’s lay chaplains to be approved and affirmed by its board and members.
+It is therefore important for a congregation’s lay chaplains to be affirmed and appointed by its board and members.

 Guides for Congregations

-- Process for appointing a new lay chaplain
+- Process for selecting and affirming a new lay chaplain candidate

 - Maintaining your lay chaplaincy program